icons8/pichon-docs/docs/pichon-macOS.md

 ### Search

-Photos can be sorted by categories and tags.
+Photos can be sorted either by categories or by tags.
 You can also eliminate all photos with background from your search with the 'No background' toggle:

 <video autoplay="" muted="" loop="" playsinline="" width="auto" height="auto"><source src="/public/4.1.Search.mp4" type="video/mp4"></video>

-### Size and format
+### Size

-Click on a photo to choose its size and format:
+Click on a photo to choose its size:

 <video autoplay="" muted="" loop="" playsinline="" width="auto" height="auto"><source src="/public/4.2.Formatting.mp4" type="video/mp4"></video>